Princeton University, BA, English, cum laude

 New York University Diploma Program, Human Resources

 At the height of Nancy’s long career with JPMorgan, she was the Managing Director and co-head of Human Resources for JPMorgan globally.
 She partnered with senior business leaders to define and execute the people implications of the firm’s business strategy, including sourcing, retaining and developing key leaders, and building future leadership capability.
 Nancy started her career in finance at JPMorgan and was quickly attracted to the people side of the business.
 After stints in recruiting and talent management, she led HR for Investment Banking and then for Global Markets, before becoming the co-head of HR globally.
-She has counseled companies and executives on succession planning, change management, cultural integration, and managing diversity.
 After the merger of JPMorgan and Chase, she led HR for the 25,000-person investment bank, then left to found her own leadership and coaching firm before joining The Boda Group.

 Newark Academy, Vice Chair of the Board; Princeton University Business Today, Board of Trustees.